Trumpkin’s Notes On Barrels

 Barrels are quite popular in the U.S. and somewhat in other english speaking countries.
 They seem like a great idea, have a low initial cost, are fast and easy to assemble and they’re cute.

-Despite marketing claims however, they have numerous drawbacks that make them a quite bad choice and are, according to some Finns, not really a sauna.
-Numerous people in Finland have mentioned to me that Finns are quite thrifty and would love the savings that a barrel appears to offer but the sauna experience and longevity are bad and the perceived costs misleading.
+Despite marketing claims however, they have numerous drawbacks that make them a not so good choice and are, according to some Finns, not really a sauna.
+Numerous people in Finland have mentioned to me that Finns are quite thrifty and would love the savings that a barrel appears to offer but the sauna experience and longevity aren’t good and the perceived costs misleading.
 Which is why you don’t see barrels in Finland or other sauna knowledgable countries.

 Hopefully this will provide people with the same knowledge that Finns and others have about barrels so that they can make the same informed choice.
 This is an addendum to Trumpkin’s Notes On Building A Sauna that you can or should read (particularly the section ‘How Saunas Work and Sauna Heat Zones’) for further detail on why bench and ceiling heights, ventilation and other elements are so critical and why Finn’s are so adamant about the foot bench being above the stones.
 Other sauna resources are in the menu above.